If you’ve received ineffective legal representation you might be able to file a Rule 32 Petition.

 If a defendant entered a plea agreement (or admitted to violating a condition of probation), a Rule 32 is the only legal means that can be used to appeal a conviction.
 If the defendant had a trial (either a bench or jury trial), he can file a Direct Appeal to the conviction, and — if the appeal is denied — the defendant still has the option of filing a Rule 32.
 Direct Appeals and Rule 32’s are different forms of action and a Defendant is allowed to raise different issues in each, although there is some overlap.

-Difference between a Rule 32 and a PCR Petition
+What’s the Difference Between a Rule 32 and a PCR Petition?

 Nothing.
 Rule 32 of the Arizona Rules of Criminal Procedure governs Post Conviction Relief Petitions.
 That’s why a PCR (Post Conviction Relief) Petition is often called a “Rule 32.”

 Is the Purpose of a Rule 32 to Reduce a Sentence?